Sarkutz/initmux/README.md

 ```

 in this case, I have just one model (`feature`).
 You can see that `dir` attribute has the `<WName>`
-wildcard, that will be expanded to the name of the window that "call" the model `feature`.
+wildcard, that will be expanded to the name of the window that "called" the model `feature`.
 And, you
 can also see that I've described specific settings for the `Math` window, once it has specific requirements.

 ### List of Possible Wildcards

-A wildcard can be used inside any of the following attibutes: `root`, `dir`, and inside any command line described
-into `panes` attibutes.
+A wildcard can be used inside any of the following attibutes: `root`, `dir`, and inside any command line described into `panes` attibutes.

 Each wildcard must be written inside `<` and `>`.
 What will be inside can vary as follows:

 1. `wname`, `winname`, `windname`, and `windowname`.
 Example:

-all of these wildcards will be expaded to the window name.
+all of these wildcards will be expaded to the window's name.

 ```text
     dir: 'feature/<WindName>'